samrat/pos-tagger/README.md

 tag 2 times in the corpus.

 The second line means that the trigram(3-GRAM) ["cs" "dt" "nn"] appears 150 times in the corpus.
+There are also lines with counts for 1- and 2-grams.

 The code used to produce `brown.counts` and `brown.train` files are in the `pos-tagger.brown-counts` namespace.